 We are a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
 As a result, we qualify for exemptions from, and have elected not to comply with, certain corporate governance requirements under the rules, including the requirements that within one year of the completion of our initial public offering we have a board that is composed of a majority of "independent directors," as defined under the rules, and a compensation committee and a nominating and corporate governance committee that are composed entirely of independent directors.
-Ms. Pambianchi, who is not an independent director, serves on our Compensation Committee as the chair and as a member of our Nominating and Corporate Governance Committee, and Mr. Yeboah-Amankwah, who is not an independent director, serves as a member of our Nominating and Corporate Governance Committee.
-Even though we are a controlled company, we are required to comply with the rules of the SEC and Nasdaq relating to the membership, qualifications, and operations of the audit committee, as discussed below.
+Ms. Pambianchi, who is not an independent director, serves on our Compensation Committee as the Chair and as a member of our Nominating and Corporate Governance Committee, and Mr. Yeboah-Amankwah, who is not an independent director, serves as the Chair of our Nominating and Corporate Governance Committee.
+Even though we are a controlled company, we are required to comply with the rules of the SEC and Nasdaq relating to the membership, qualifications, and operations of the Audit Committee, as discussed below.

 The rules of Nasdaq define a "controlled company" as a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
-As of the completion of our initial public offering, Intel beneficially owns all of the outstanding shares of our Class B common stock, representing approximately 99.3% of the voting power of our common stock as of April 21, 2023.
+As of April 15, 2024, Intel beneficially owns all of the outstanding shares of our Class B common stock, representing approximately 98.7% of the voting power of our common stock.
 Through its control of shares of common stock representing a majority of the votes entitled to be cast in the election of directors, Intel has the ability to control the vote to elect all of our directors.
 Accordingly, we qualify as a "controlled company" under the listing requirements of Nasdaq and are able to rely on the exemptions described above.
 If we cease to be a controlled company and our Class A common stock continues to be listed on Nasdaq, we will no longer be able to rely on such exemptions by the date our status as a controlled company changes or within specified transition periods applicable to certain provisions, as the case may be.
-For example, we will have one year from the date of our status change to comply with the requirement that our board of directors must be comprised of a majority of independent directors.
+For example, we will have one year from the date of our status change to comply with the requirement that our Board must be comprised of a majority of independent directors.